 Help us keep childcare fair

-Thank you for helping us keep childcare fair.
+This consultation is closed.
+Thanks for your feedback and for helping us keep childcare fair.

 Following valuable input from the community, we have introduced an updated Priority of Access Policy.
 You can view the updated policy here.